matthewhaofgs/elefossilreorder/README.md

 # elefossilreorder
-Reordered Fossils on elethor page
+Reorders fossils on elethor page by preservation stat To use:
-To use:
 Install tampermonkey extension for chrome
 Paste code into tampermonkey as a new userscript